larriereguichet/AdminBundle/docs/how-to-use/action.md

         delete: ~
 ```

-If you want to disable an action, remove it from the actions list :
+If you want to disable an action, just remove it from the actions list :

 ```yaml
 # config/admin/resources/article.yaml